Tobs40/rust-voltorb-flip-solver/README.md

   <li>Modes like
     <ul>
       <li>"Maximize the chance not to drop in level"</li>
-      <li>"Win with 8" to also uncover 8 cards which the jump to the secret level 8 requires</li>
+      <li>"Win with 8" to also uncover at least 8 cards which the jump to the secret level 8 requires</li>
       <li>"Maximize chance to get at least x coins", if you just need a few more coins for your favorite prize"</li>
     </ul>
   <li> Preferring the safer square when multiple ones have the same win chance</li>